Consideration of a Significant Financing Component under ASC 606

 Final Thoughts

-Consideration of a significant financing component when determining the transaction price is a new concept under ASC 606 and therefore may present difficulty when applying the standard.
-The SEC has noted that the evaluation of whether a significant financing component exists can be challenging and often requires judgment and discussed this during a speech at the 2018 AICPA Conference.
+Consideration of a significant financing component when determining the transaction price is a new concept under ASC 606.
+Therefore, this may present difficulty when applying the standard.
+The SEC has noted that evaluation of whether a significant financing component exists can be challenging and often requires judgment.

 About GAAP Dynamics